The Private Wealth & Private Client Review: Chile

 The ITL states that income related to goods located or activities developed in the country are deemed as Chilean source income.
 In this sense, shares of a company incorporated in Chile are deemed as Chilean source income.
 Therefore, the gain generated in the sale of shares of an entity incorporated in Chile is considered as Chilean source income and is subject to tax regardless of whether the taxpayer is foreign or not.

-The capital gain is equal to the positive difference between the tax basis calculated as the acquisition value of the shares duly adjusted by inflation (by the Consumer Price Index), and its sale price.
+The capital gain is equal to the positive difference between the tax basis calculated as the acquisition value of the shares duly adjusted by inflation (by the consumer price index) and its sale price.

-In relation to the sale price, and as already mentioned regarding real estate, the Chilean Tax Code requires that the sale is executed at FMV.
+In relation to the sale price, and as already mentioned regarding real estate, the Tax Code requires that the sale is executed at FMV.

 The capital gain obtained as a result of the disposition of shares will be subject to the general tax regime stated in the ITL; that is, FCT at the rate of 25 or 27 per cent (depending on the regime) if the transferor is a Chilean-incorporated company, or global aggregate tax if the taxpayer is an individual domiciled or resident in Chile.
 In the latter case, if the sale is to an unrelated party, the individual may choose to consider that the capital gain has been accrued during the period of years that the shares have been in his or her possession, up to a maximum of 10 years.
 For these purposes, global aggregate tax shall be recalculated for each corresponding year.

 Finally, the sale of shares of corporations with a Chilean stock market presence that fulfils the requirements of Article 107 of the ITL is not subject to tax.
+Notwithstanding, this last tax benefit is under review, and it is expected that a bill will be submitted to Congress to revoke it or limit it.

 vi Indirect transfer